The Meroe pyramids in Sudan are fascinating, these magnificent structures are well off the beaten track, and most definitely not easy to visit.

 Finally, the main attraction – the Meroe Pyramids.

-Getting there is again not that straightforward.
+Getting to the Meroe Pyramids is again not that straightforward.
 Unless you are on a private tour there is no direct way of getting to this magnificent sight.

-There are many stories online about other travelers getting to the pyramids and all had different versions of how they got there.
+There are many stories online about other travelers getting to the Meroe Pyramids and all had different versions of how they got there.

 We got a bus to Shendi from Khartoum for 4000 SDG (7 USD) per person and stayed there for 24 hours.

-Arriving the first day using Shendi as a base and exploring the pyramids the next morning.
-Once we had explored the pyramids we then got a bus back to Khartoum after lunch.
+Arriving the first day using Shendi as a base and exploring the Meroe Pyramids the next morning.
+Once we had explored these Sudan pyramids, we got a bus back to Khartoum from the Meroe Pyramids after lunch.

 And this is where our trip got a bit complicated…..